 Most visitors to California's Big Sur Coast are looking at the scenery, but that vast ocean view isn't the only thing the area's visitors can enjoy.
 In Big Sur, natural hot springs provide the perfect place to relax other than your hotel.

-According to the Monterey County Weekly, these are the only hot springs open to the public in Monterey County.
+According to the Monterey County Weekly, the following listed are the only hot springs open to the public in Monterey County.
 You may read about others, but Paraiso Hot Springs near Soledad is closed and unlikely to re-open.
 The National Geophysical Data Center also lists a hot spring in Seaside, but it's buried somewhere underneath a home improvement store.

 Hot Springs at the Tassajara Zen Center